Gyeeta/gyeeta.github.io/docs/architecture.md

 activity can be monitored.

 The `partha` application is a lightweight priviliged process using eBPF and Kernel Statistics to monitor all activities on each monitored host.
+It can monitor hosts with thousands of connections, hundreds of processes/sec, or tens of thousands of queries/sec, all with under 10% single core CPU utilzation.

 **Features :**